 These Low Carb Pecan Shortbread Cookies THM-S are a rich buttery shortbread cookie that you mix in one bowl and wrap in parchment paper to slice and bake whenever you want it.

-These rich, buttery tasting Low Carb Pecan Shortbread Cookies are a result of a tweak on a cookie posted by cake baker extraordinaire, Susie Z. on the THM main page a while back.
-This recipe gave me the idea for adapting this timeless classic to this version.
+These rich, buttery-tasting Low Carb Pecan Shortbread Cookies are a result of a tweak on a cookie posted by cake baker extraordinaire, Susie Z. on the THM main page a while back.
+This recipe gave me the idea of adapting this timeless classic to this version.